 J.T.
-McDaniel Official Website
+McDaniel Official Site

 Submarine Technology

-From the earliest days, the admirals wanted to find a way to integrate submarines into the fleet.
+From the earliest days, the admirals wanted to find a a way to integrate submarines into the fleet.
 The idea was to utilize them as scouts, using their ability to dive to let them spy on enemy fleets, and their torpedoes to remove the lighter enemy units from the equation.
 After that, the battleships would shoot it out and decide the war.

 How a Submarine Dives